Chicago Schools with Communications Programs

 Source: *NCES College Navigator

 DePaul University offers students a myriad of communications programs and specialties.
-More than 1,600 undergraduate and 250 graduate students attend DePaul's College of Communication, placing it among the schools fastest-growing departments.
+More than 1,600 undergraduate and 180 graduate students attend DePaul's College of Communication, placing it among the school's fastest-growing departments.

 At DePaul, students can minor in communication and media, communication studies, intercultural communication, relational communication or Latino media and communication.
 To complete a minor, students must complete at least six courses in their area of study.
 Specific coursework varies between programs.
 For example, the communication studies minor includes a communications methods course, a presentation skills requirement and four courses from a pool of communications coursework.
 The intercultural communication minor includes public speaking or performance of literature, intercultural communication and four courses from a selection that includes cultural and symbolic criticism, gender and communication and global communication.